wduquette/joe/jug/src/nero/datalog_basics.md

 - Rule (6) will match each`Parent` fact, binding `x` and `z`; and then will match any `Ancestor` fact whose first term has the value of `z`, binding `y` to the fact's second term and ultimately yielding a new `Ancestor` fact.

+## Term Modes: INOUT, IN, and DEF

+Every term in a body atom has a mode, `INOUT`, `IN`, or `DEF`, which governs left-to-right variable binding.

+All of the terms in the above examples have mode `INOUT`.
+A variable in an `INOUT` term can be bound in a body atom to the left, _or_ it can bind to a value from a matched fact.

+Certain kinds of atom (e.g., [negated atoms](negation.md)) have `IN` terms.
+Variables in `IN` terms _must_ be bound in a body atom to the left.

+`DEF` is a special mode that applies to
+[variables with default values](variable_defaults.md); such a variable can appear only once in the rule's body, at the point of binding.

+Terms appearing in rule heads and constraints effectively have mode `IN`, in that all variable terms must be bound in a body atom.

 ## The Fixed-Point Algorithm